COVID-19 hospitalizations in Manitoba reach 517 with 18 more reported on Friday

-As of Friday, 85.3 per cent of eligible Manitobans have had at least one dose of a COVID-19 vaccine, while 78.5 per cent have had at least two and 37.4 per cent have had three, the provincial vaccine dashboard says.
+As of Friday, 84.9 per cent of eligible Manitobans have received at least one dose of a COVID-19 vaccine, while 78.1 per cent have had at least two and 33.4 per cent have had three, the provincial vaccine dashboard says.

 Eligibility for first and second doses includes anyone age five or older.
-People 18 or older are eligible for a third dose, if there's been a long enough interval since they received their second dose.
+Anyone 18 or older is eligible for a third dose, if there's been a long enough interval since they received their second dose.

-The total number of doses administered in the province for all those eligible is now at 2,688,402 with 3,353 more scheduled to be given on Friday.
+The total number of doses administered in the province is now at 2,624,569, with 3,176 more scheduled to be given on Friday.